wp-plugins/adaptive-images/readme.txt

 = The plugin has the following fundamental goals =

  1. Help reduce the total download time of web pages in mobile devices.
  2. Work unobtrusively.
 You enable it and it works.
 You disable it and it gets out of your way.
-Has got to be dead simple.
  3. Provide a transparent solution that is independant of the development process itself.
+ 4. Be unaware of the yet-not-finalized `picture` element or `srcset` attribute.

+= How to test it =

+In order to test if the plugin works you can:

+ 1. Check in the /wp-contents directory to see the /cache-ai directory and its contents.
+This is where the resized images are kept and cached.
+ 2. Test with a tool like http://www.webpagetest.org/, but first make sure you set the "Emulate Mobile Browser" setting in the "Advanced Settings" > "Chrome" tab.

+ Do not test with a normal desktop browser!
+A usual browser will simply be served the original images without them being resized at all.
+This is the whole idea: serving each device the images sizes which are proper for it.

  = Caution =

- The plugin *needs* to add a little bit of code to your htaccess file in order to function properly.
+ - The plugin needs to add a little bit of code to your htaccess file in order to function properly.
 It removes this code  once disabled.
 If you are not cool with that, then you should not install it!
+ - The plugin cannot work as-is with a CDN or Varnish server, because the CDN or Varnish would not know in a definitive way which image they should cache or serve each time.

  = WURFL Image Tailor =

- Checkout WURFL Image Tailor connector for WordPress https://wordpress.org/plugins/wurfl-image-tailor-connector/.
+ Also, checkout WURFL Image Tailor connector for WordPress https://wordpress.org/plugins/wurfl-image-tailor-connector/ which is another promising mobile images approach that works as a service.